S- Success Does Everyone Need Highschool? Does Everyone Need College?

 Having an IEP is a way to assess them for dyslexia, which is their individual education plan.
 This is written for them in elementary school, and it carries on with them in high school and in college.
 They’ll get some accommodations and what those accommodations look like is they’ll have more time to answer the problems.
 They’ll have fewer problems of the same type once they’ve proved that they understand the problem and they don’t have to keep answering similar problems multiple times.

-Christina Bequer is on my board and she’s a dyslexic gal, a beautiful young lady running for Miss California.
+Cristina Bequer is on my board and she’s a dyslexic gal, a beautiful young lady running for Miss California.
 She won the title of Miss Yosemite and she is a beautiful dyslexic gal who graduated from UC Davis and she is applying to veterinary school.
 She’s one person who worked it out on her own.
 She had a lot of support from her mom, and she advocates for dyslexia.
-She goes to schools virtually now and encourages those kids to not give up on their dreams. she’s currently working at UCLA at the emergency animal clinic because she wants to be the best veterinarian there is.
+She goes to schools virtually now and encourages those kids to not give up on their dreams. she’s currently working at UC Davis in the emergency animal clinic because she wants to be the best veterinarian there is.
 Watch her interview here.

 I personally tutor five students.
 I had a sixth-grader who came to me who was reading at a third-grade level and now he’s earning a B+ in sixth grade.
 I have a fourth-grader who could read but he couldn’t comprehend and now he’s earning an A in comprehension.
 I have two second – graders who meet expectations on the report card because we got rid of grades for that level.
 One read her first reader and the other one is writing, and I have some samples to show you later.
 I have another student whose teacher is recognizing the great improvement he’s making with my tutoring.
 His mom and teacher say, “Whatever you’re doing, don’t quit.”